Ferndale Lower Elementary Montessori Program

-The Lower Elementary Montessori program is designed to meet the academic, social, developmental, and emotional needs of 6-9 year old children.
+The Ferndale Montessori program is designed to meet the academic, social, developmental, and emotional needs of 6-9-year-old children.
 In a Montessori classroom, children are grouped according to what Maria Montessori called "planes of development."
 The three-grade-level grouping allows for the older children to exercise leadership and solidify their own learning by teaching their younger classmates while the younger children are supported in their learning and motivated to excel.

 As children grow into the 2nd plane of development, they experience many changes.
 They develop a strong sense of imagination that is rooted in reality.
 Whereas a younger child is looking to have the things in their world labeled, the older child wants to know the "why" of things.
 They are very curious.
 They also begin to look for social connections outside of their family; friendships are tremendously important.
 A Montessori environment works to meet all needs of the child, leading to enthusiastic learning and healthy peer relationships.